 This unit will cover advanced numerical and computational methods within an engineering context.
-The context will include parallel coding using MPI, computational architecture, advanced numerical methods including spectral methods, compact finite difference schemes, numerical dispersion and diffusion and efficient linear solvers.
+The context will include parallel coding using MPI, computational architecture, advanced numerical methods including spectral methods, finite difference schemes and efficient linear solvers including multi-grid solvers and Krylov subspace solvers.
 Students will develop to skills and confidence to write their own computational software.
 Applications in fluid and solid mechanics will be covered.

 Refer to the assessment table in the unit outline.